evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_RWD/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 402 liters.
 With the rear seat down, it is 1420 liters.
 On the roof, you can load up to 75kg.
 Under the hood, there is frunk with more storage room.
 This frunk is 100 liters.
 Max weight is 2605kg, and with the base weight of 2085 kg, you can max load 520 kg, including driver and passengers.
-Some options can increase the base weight and reduce the max loading weight.
+Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 750, and on unbraked, 750kg.
+The maximum total weight on a braked trailer is 750, and on unbraked, it is 750kg.

 {{< sitefiguresized thumb="models/ford/mustang_mach-e/mustang_mach-e_long_range_rwd/trunk_1_st.jpg" title="Ford Mustang Mach-E Long Range RWD" width="3000" height="1721"  >}}